singingwolfboy/netlify-home/_posts/2016-05-18-5-bullst-reasons-not-to-use-a-static-generator.md

 <!-- excerpt -->

 For obvious reasons, we don't agree.
-But rather than stick our fingers in our ears and pretend we can't hear, let's face these arguments head on.
+But rather than stick our fingers in our ears and pretend we can't hear, let's take a look at the points most often raised against static web technology.
 It quickly becomes clear that these arguments just plain stink.

 **1. But I want good SEO!**